The Best Tips To Reducing Membership Churn Rate

 Invest in relationship marketing.
 Relationship marketing is a fancy term for marketing that stresses customer relationships and success over sales benefits.
 This includes mainly things like testimonials, member success stories, or an ambassador program.
 You don’t need to rehaul your marketing and communication strategy, but adding in a success story in your monthly newsletter is a great way to motivate your wavering members.

 Begin social listening.
 Another fancy term that simply means paying attention to what is being said about your organization.
 Since we all spend too much time on our phones, this should be fairly simple to put into place.
 Reward your members who boost you on social media or online, and get in touch with those who may be less enthusiastic.
 It is less important what they say, but how you react to their comments.

 Long-term engagement takes dedication and gusto, if you find that you or your teams are overwhelmed at the prospect, recruit a few of your most active members to lend a helping hand.
 It shows that you value their time and opinion and frees up your time for other projects.

-Giving your members access to something they might be able to afford on their own is an excellent way to add continuing value.
+Giving your members access to something they might not be able to afford on their own is an excellent way to add continuing value.
 Bringing in a speaker or a personal coach once a month is also a great way to grow your membership base.